hanicinecm/dotfiles/README.md

   executes the `ipython`.
   As an example, `ipy --with pandas` will run IPython from the `base` environment with the additional `pandas` library installed temporarily, only for this call.

+### Testing

+The repository contains a simple integration test shell script, containing tests that some selected functionality indeed works after the setup script is executed.

+Additionally, a CI pipeline is impelemented as a GitHub Actions workflow, which

+- Runs the setup script on a fresh latest Ubuntu machine.
+- Checks if the integration test passes.
+- Tests for idempotence.